sanmue/ansible_workstation/README.md

 ### Error Message in ansible playbook regarding Python/pip, NVM

 - when ansible playbook stops because of an error referring to python/pip or NVM:
-  - close + reopen terminal or and start install script or just the ansible playbook again
+  - close + reopen terminal and start install script or just the ansible playbook again

 ## Further notes for myself

-### 'Visual Studio Code' respectively 'Code - OSS' with extension "Sync Settings"
+### 'Visual Studio Code' respectively 'Code - OSS' or "VSCodium" with extension "Sync Settings"

 #### Config git-repo as storage target of the settings of VS Code